s1n7ax/notes/AI/Learning Tensorflow/006 Computer Vision with CNN/04 understanding CNN - data preparation.md

 ### Images into batches

-#### Why
+#### Why make image batches

 - There might not be enough memory to fit all the images into memory at the same time
 - Trying to learn many images in one go could result in the model not being able to learn very well

-#### How
+#### How to make batches

 ```python
 import tensorflow as tf